Amazon Commits Another $147M to Affordable Housing in DC

 Since deciding to bring HQ2 to National Landing a few years ago, Amazon (AMZN) has committed $992 million to creating more than 6,200 affordable homes throughout the D.C. region.
 The housing will be available to individuals and families earning 30 to 80 percent of the area median income.

-Amazon’s commitment aligns with D.C.
-Mayor Muriel Bowser’s goal of creating 36,000 new housing units, a third of which are intended to be affordable, by 2025.
+Amazon’s commitment overlaps with that of D.C.
+Mayor Muriel Bowser, who aims to create 36,000 new housing units, a third of those are intended to be affordable, by 2025, per the statement.

 Among the projects in the District that are part of the new commitment: